PhDFlo/foliotrack/README.md

   <img src="images/logo.jpg" alt="foliotrack Logo" width="80%">
 </p>

-foliotrack is a Python package to manage, optimize and rebalance securities, including Exchange-Traded Funds (ETFs).
-Given a set of securities and their target allocation weights, the packages methods compute the optimal investment adjustments required to align the portfolio with the desired strategy.
+foliotrack is a Python package to manage, optimize, rebalance, and backtest portfolios of securities, including Exchange-Traded Funds (ETFs).
+Given a set of securities and their target allocation weights, the package computes the optimal investment adjustments required to align the portfolio with the desired strategy, and can simulate historical performance with backtracking.

 ## Key Features